Specialty Services: Oncology

 As in humans, perhaps the most important factor in successful cancer treatment is early detection.
 Treating a cancer in the early stages of the disease is often much more rewarding and can often be cured.
 Therefore, it is important to keep close attention to your pet for early warning signs of cancer and to bring your pet in for regular check-up examinations with your veterinarian.

 If you would like more information regarding cancer in pets or if you have specific questions pertaining to your personal pet, please feel free to visit the Client Education

-section of the AMVS website, or call for a free phone consultation.
+section of the AMVS website or call to set up a consultation with Dr. Fowler.